Ultra-Diffuse Galaxies as Extreme Star-forming Environments II: Star Formation and Pressure Balance in HI-Rich UDGs: Discussion

 The bottom panels of \autoref{f:PRFMcomparison} demonstrate that the \oten{} model is highly successful at reproducing the star formation rate surface densities of the UDGs, even without considering the surface density contribution of molecular gas.
 Furthermore, \autoref{f:PDEYtot} shows that the NSA dwarfs and UDGs lie on the same relation between \pde{} (dynamical equilibrium pressure) and \sigsfr{} as do massive galaxies.
 These successes indicate that \HI-rich UDGs, which are largely in the field, need not be forming stars in an exotic manner, as has been suggested for globular cluster-rich UDGs in high-density environments \citep{danieli2021}.

 Beyond a direct comparison of observed and predicted star formation rate surface densities, the PRFM framework allows us to quantitatively explore the relationship between star formation and galaxy structure in our samples.
 We make observational estimates of \Ytot{} in \autoref{s:results:empiricalYtot} to compare our results to both theoretical expectations and observational measurements of higher-\pde{} systems.
 We find that the median value of \Ytot{} is about $1000-2000\kms{}$ (see \autoref{t:pdeYtot}).
 This is consistent with theoretical expectations and similar to previous literature results (though there is significant variation between literature samples, as shown in \autoref{f:PDEYtot}).
 Our UDG sample is characterized by somewhat higher values of \Ytot{} and lower values of \pde{} compared to the NSA sample, which is also consistent with the expectation that the momentum injection from supernovae and FUV heating are more efficient in low density environments due to weaker cooling and less shielding.
 However, as we will discuss further in the next section, the \pde{} estimates of the NSA sample may be biased low due to the neglected contribution from \HH{}.
-Thus, the main takeaway from the empirical \Ytot{} results should be the agreement between theoretical predictions and the low-SFE(\HI) UDG sample, rather than the variation between the NSA and UDG samples. \rrr{The concordance between midplane pressure and star formation rate surface densities in the UDG sample also implies that \HI-rich UDGs are unlikely to support bursty and concentrated star formation at $z=0$, which has been suggested to form UDGs and/or link them to blue compact dwarfs \citep{dicintio2017, sanchezalmeida2018}.
+Thus, the main takeaway from the empirical \Ytot{} results should be the agreement between theoretical predictions and the low-SFE(\HI) UDG sample, rather than the variation between the NSA and UDG samples. \rrr{The concordance between midplane pressure and star formation rate surface densities in the UDG sample also implies that \rrrtwo{in the absence of an event that strongly raises \pde{} (e.g. the accretion of enough high density gas to overcome the effect of the low stellar mass density on \pde{}),} \HI-rich UDGs are unlikely to support \rrrtwo{the} bursty and concentrated star formation at $z=0$ \rrrtwo{that} has been suggested to form UDGs and/or link them to blue compact dwarfs \citep{dicintio2017, sanchezalmeida2018}.
 However, a broader view of the mechanisms that trigger and sustain concentrated bursts of star formation in low-mass galaxies is needed to further explore the link between these populations.}